rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 By default, all Fly apps in your organisation live in the same [private network](https://fly.io/docs/networking/private-networking/).
 This private network, called 6PN, connects the apps in your organisation through [Wireguard tunnels](https://www.wireguard.com/) (a VPN) using IPv6.
 Fly private services aren't exposed to the public internet but can be reached from this private network.
 We can then use Wireguard to connect to this private network to reach our socket REPL.

-Fly VMs are also configured with the hostname `fly-local-6pn`, which maps to its own 6PN address.
-This is analogous to `localhost`, which points to your loopback address`127.0.0.1`.
+Fly VMs are also configured with the hostname `fly-local-6pn`, which maps to its 6PN address.
+This is analogous to `localhost`, which points to your loopback address `127.0.0.1`.
 To expose a service to 6PN, all we have to do is bind or serve it to `fly-local-6pn` instead of the usual `0.0.0.0`.
 We have to update the socket REPL options to:

 ```dockerfile
 # Dockerfile